Special workshop focus: properly using a wide angle lens

 Depending on the light, we will shoot at a couple of locations before a late breakfast.
 Plan on bringing some snacks for the early morning and a water bottle.
 We will take some time off in the middle of the day for a shower, nap, downloading images or to work on your images.
 Mid afternoon we will grab something to eat and then head out again to catch the evening light and sunset.

-The hotel room is not included in the price, but I have blocked a group of rooms at a group discount for $109 per night, which is great for a hotel of this quality.
+The hotel room is not included in the price, but I have blocked a group of rooms at a group discount getting us a great deal for a hotel of this quality.
 Once I receive your deposit you will receive the name of the hotel and how to reserve your room.
-If you decide to arrive early the discounted price will be available to you.
+If you decide to arrive early or stay longer the discounted price will be available to you.

 When it comes to camera gear, if you have it, bring it: Camera body, all your lenses, polarizers, ND filters, camera manual, extra battery and charger, tripod, wired cable release, flashlight or head lamp, lots of memory cards, rain jacket and pants, rain coat for your camera, boots, extra pair of shoes, wool socks, lots of synthetic layers, umbrella.
 A more detailed list will be sent before the workshop.